iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 :::Proof
 We only consider absolutely continuous distributions supported on the positive orthant.
-Hence, our distribution equals $p_Z = f \cdot \Id_{\ge 0}$ for an integrable probability density $f$.
+Hence, the distribution equals $p_Z = f \cdot \Id_{\ge 0}$ for an integrable probability density $f$.
 Let's investigate this function.
-By $\Sto{N}$-invariance, this density can only depend on the sum of components and by independence, the joint density is a product of single-variable densities $f_i$,
+By $\Sto{N}$-invariance, this density only depends on the sum of components and, by independence, the joint density is a product of single-variable densities $f_i$,

 $$ f(x) = \phi\left(\inlsum\nolimits_k x_k\right) = \prod_k f_i(x_k).$$

 Let's turn it into a system of differential equations and solve for a closed form.
-As we are working with distributions, we don't need to worry about smoothness right now because all derivatives can be taken in a weak sense.
+As we are working with distributions, there's no need to worry about smoothness right now because all derivatives can be taken in a weak sense.

 $$ \partial_i f(x) = \phi'\left(\inlsum\nolimits_k x_k\right) = f_i'(x_i) \prod_{k \ne i} f_k(x_k).$$

-By dividing both sides by $f$, we get to
+By dividing both sides by $f$, it becomes

 $$ \frac{\phi'\left(\inlsum\nolimits_k x_k\right)}{\phi\left(\inlsum\nolimits_k x_k\right)} = \frac{f_i'(x_i)}{f_i(x_i)}.$$